stuffmc/MagicalRecord/README.md

 3. Optionally preceed the *CoreData+MagicalRecord.h* import with `#define MR_SHORTHAND` to your PCH file if you want to use MagicalRecord methods without the *MR_prefix* like `findAll` instead of `MR_findAll`
 4. Start writing code!

+## Migrating from a *regular* Core Data app.

+If your app already is using the typical setup from a new app containing the CoreData stack, your `AppDelegate.m` will contain a read-only property `managedObjectContext` which might be used by your app (specifically by bindings).
+To **migrate/simplify** to MR, you should simply replace the content of this method by

+        return [NSManagedObjectContext MR_defaultContext];

+given you obviously have `[MagicalRecord setupCoreDataStack];` at the very beginning of your `applicationDidFinishLaunching...`.
+You can then remove the `persistentStoreCoordinator` and `managedObjectModel` properties, their synthetize and their implementation, MR having its own stack generator.

 # Requirements

 MagicalRecord Platform Requirements: